 3. Educational expenses

 The costs associated with school can pay dividends in terms of job opportunities and career enhancement, it can also result in tax benefits.
-The American Opportunity Credit and the Lifetime Learning Credit can help offset $2,000 or more of your qualifying educational expenses.
+The American Opportunity Credit with a maximum amount of $2,500 and the Lifetime Learning Credit with a maximum amount of $2,000 can help offset your qualifying educational expenses.
 If you're paying off a student loan, you can deduct up to $2,500 of your interest on your taxes.

 The cost to obtain certain professional certifications or designations can also be written off on your taxes.
 Through 2017, these cost can be deducted as an unreimbursed employee expense if you itemized your deductions.
 After 2017, only the self-employed can take these type of expenses when they qualify as a business deduction.